I do not Understand my Dog

 Jonathan Humble

 Jonathan lives in Cumbria.
 His work has been published online and in print in a number of magazines and anthologies.
 His first collection of poetry, My Camel's Name Is Brian, was published by TMB Books in 2015.
-His second poetry book, Fledge came out in 2020 through Maytree Press, but is no longer available.
+His second poetry book, Fledge came out in 2020 through Maytree Press.
 His poems for children have been shortlisted and highly commended in the Caterpillar and Yorkmix poetry competitions and he is the editor of The Dirigible Balloon.
-His poem Masterclass was chosen as the Milk House Poem of the year at the end of 2022.
+His poems Masterclass and This Work is Done were chosen as the Milk House Poem of the Year at the end of 2022 and 2023.